Explore solutions built for your industry

 • Review temperature monitoring data monthly to determine trends or recurring issues.
 Data mapping should show uniformity of temperature across the storage facility.

-• Keep monitoring records for at least the shelf-life of the product or as required by state and federal regulations.
+• Keep pharmaceutical temperature monitoring records for at least the shelf-life of the product or as required by state and federal regulations.

 Storage containers should be clearly labelled with all relevant information, including but not limited to: